 The participants of this study were the kindergarten pupils of Madatag Elemetary School.
 There were 9 males and 8 females.
-The ages of the participants will range 5-6 years old.
+The ages of the participants ranged 5-6 years old.

 3.4.
 Data –Gathering Procedure

 In this study, the researcher sought permission from the principal, pupils, and the parents to conduct the study.
 Then, she asked permission from the school administrators for the conduct of the study.
 During data collection, the reading assessment tool from the LEAP was used for the kindergarten pupils.
 Informed consent from the participants was likewise sought to ensure that the study conformed to the ethical norms of research.
 Upon approval of the school heads, the researcher conferred with the persons involved in gathering the data.
 The following are the details of the processes involved in obtaining the specific data: The assessment tool was composed of 26 items for stage 1 and another 26 items for stage 2; this was administered by the researcher.
 The obtained quantitative data were organized through an Excel spreadsheet and subjected to statistical treatment using SPSS.
 Moreover, the researcher ensured data privacy by safeguarding the anonymity and confidentiality of the data, as well as regulating data access, data security, and data disposal.